PacktPublishing/Django-2-Web-Development-Cookbook-Third-Edition/README.md

  ## Errata

- * Page 6 - About the reviewers (Mayank Sharma): **He has been with Microsoft for 5 years, worked as Project Manager for Azure Integration Services. _should be_ He has been with Microsoft for 5 years, worked in a role of Program Manager for Azure Integration Services.**
+ * Page 6 - About the reviewers (Mayank Sharma): **He has been with Microsoft for 5 years, worked as Project Manager for Azure Integration Services.** _should be_ **He has been with Microsoft for 5 years, worked in the role of Program Manager for Azure Integration Services.**

 ## Instructions and Navigations
 All of the code is organized into folders.
 For example, Chapter02.